Donald Trump Won’t Decry Russian Cyberattack Because He’s ‘Creepily Submissive’ To Vladimir Putin, Pundit Says

-Donald Trump’s failure to speak out against an alleged Russian cyberattack is because he is “subservient” to Vladimir Putin — and has even shown to be “creepily submissive” to the world leader in the past, a pundit claims.
+According to a pundit, Donald Trump failed to speak out against an alleged Russian cyberattack because he is “subservient” to Vladimir Putin — and has even shown to be unnaturally submissive to the world leader in the past.

-Trump has come under bipartisan attack after failing to publicly speak out after reports of a widespread digital attack against the American government and private companies.
+Trump has come under criticism after failing to publicly speak out after reports of a widespread digital attack against the American government and private companies.
 The attack, announced this week by the U.S. Cybersecurity and Infrastructure Security Agency, had been reportedly taking place since March and is still ongoing, causing what experts have said is irreversible damage.
 Hackers reportedly used a vulnerability to target a number of key agencies, including the Department of Homeland Security, the Pentagon, the U.S. Postal Service, and the National Institutes of Health.

 Jonathan Chait of NYMag wrote that Trump’s close ties to Putin appear to have prevented him from speaking out.
 He noted that Trump has often failed to condemn Russian attacks, including the alleged poisoning of anti-corruption activists and Putin opponent Alexei Navalny.